tombennet/bitcoin-serverless-donations/README.md

 ## 🗑️ Cache Management

+The address pool cache is **automatically invalidated** when you change your XPUB or derivation path.
+The system uses environment-based cache keys, so changing these variables will automatically generate fresh addresses without manual intervention.

-If you need to clear the address pool cache (e.g., when changing derivation paths or XPUBs), you can do so through:
+If you need to manually clear the cache for other reasons, you can do so through:

-- **Netlify CLI**: `netlify blobs:delete address-pool pool-state`
+- **Netlify CLI**: `netlify blobs:delete address-pool pool-state-<hash>`
-- **Netlify Dashboard**: Go to your Project → Blobs → Delete the `pool-state` blob from the `address-pool` store
+- **Netlify Dashboard**: Go to your Project → Blobs → Delete the relevant blob from the `address-pool` store

 The address pool will automatically regenerate when needed.